jonvaerynen/touch-path-drawing-ue5/README.md

 The project focuses on system design, performance considerations, and mobile optimization rather than traditional source code.
 The core logic was implemented using Unreal Engine’s Blueprint visual scripting.
+The project demonstrates system-level problem solving, performance analysis, and technical decision-making that are applicable beyond game development.

 <p align="center">
   <img src="path_drawing_demo.png" width="650">